hsahovic/reinforcement-learning-pokemon-bot/README.md

 If you just want to watch two bots fighting each other, run `python3 src/old_main.py`.

+## What is implemented

+- Base PlayerNatework class.
+Responsible for managing player network interaction (eg. send and receive messages to the server) with as many utilities as deemed useful
+- Base Player class.
+Responsible for common player mecanisms.
+Right now, can challenge and receive challenges, but does not fight.
+- Mmm...
+That's about it

+## Next steps

+- Working RandomRandomPlayer class.
+- Battle class.
+- Pokemon class.
+- Storing fighting data.

+Once this is done, we can start thinking about ML :)

 ## Acknowledgements

 We use [Pokemon Showdown](https://github.com/Zarel/Pokemon-Showdown) and our code is built upon the [showdown-battle-bot project](https://github.com/Synedh/showdown-battle-bot).